kuzzleio/kuzzle/src/lib/api/dsl/README.md

 This module parses the filters sent to kuzzle when subscribing to a room and converts them to some actual code.

-As an input, the filters are expressed in JSON using a subset of [elasticsearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html).
+As an input, the filters are expressed in JSON using a subset of [elasticsearch filter DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-filters.html).

 A complete subscription message can for instance have the following form: